 What started as a fairly simple process has quickly become a quagmire that requires a mature, patient and persistent approach.
 Barrington Power has several specific benefits in this environment.
 First, both partners are extremely competent in their respective fields and can be persuasive in defending both projects and project funding.
 Second, because they outsource the various skills required for planning, permitting, procurement, installation and operations, their overhead is scandalously low.
 Finally, they are mission driven which means this business is not all about greed.
 Both believe it is imperative that renewable energy become the dominant source for the future and are willing to put in the time and focus required to thread through the issues and obstructions which are a part of life in this field.

 A client can find no better advocates, no better creative force, no better funding partner, no better operators than these professionals.

 David Russell brings to Barrington Power more than 40 years’ experience in the securities industry in sales, trading and management and as an investment banker.
-David’s focus is on the financial structuring—often involving highly complex legal and funding constructs—of renewable energy projects.
+David’s focus is on the financial structuring—often highly complex—of renewable energy projects.
 He is adept at negotiation, feasibility, financial marketing, bank and investor financing and accounting.
-David has been involved in alternative energy initiatives since 1979, and recently served as CEO of Energy Solutions Group, a diversified renewable energy company.
+David has been involved in alternative energy initiatives since 1979.